Am1ne77/Projet-S4/README.md

 - '+' : the or operator
 - '.' or nothing : the and operator
 - '*' : Kleene Star
-- [start - end] : exactly one characters form all characters in alphabetical order form the start character to the end character
+- [start - end] : exactly one of the characters form all characters in alphabetical order form the start character to the end character

 ## Contributors